runicRPC/runicRPC/SECURITY.md

 ### API Key Handling

-RunicRPC automatically masks API keys in logs and metrics output.
+runicRPC automatically masks API keys in logs and metrics output.
 However:

 - Keys may appear in stack traces during initialization failures
 - Ensure your logging infrastructure does not capture environment variables